-A managed mail service like The Delivery Group manages your incoming and outgoing mail.
+A service can manage your incoming and outgoing mail.
 Why is this a time saver?
 It may eliminate the junk mail that may distract you from the correspondence that matters.

 It can reduce the amount of time and money required to ship parcels to customers.
 You don’t have to have your front desk waste time accepting shipments, either.

 5S is the abbreviation for a Japanese system of keeping things clean and organised.
 This can save everyone time and money in the long-run.
 For example, keeping work spaces clean and organised reduces the risk they waste time hunting for lost tools or documents.

 Giving everyone time to organise and clean industrial spaces reduces the risk of accidents.
 Putting things back in their place allows you to identify when items went missing, too, reducing the risk of theft by employees.

 Give people breaks to wind down